agora-gouv/agora-app/README.md

 #### ii.
 Using command line scripts

 Use either:
+- `agora/generateSandboxApk.sh` to have a build that targets Sandbox environment
 - `agora/generateDevApk.sh` to have a build that targets Dev environment
 - `agora/generateReleaseBundle.sh` to have a build that targets Prod environment

 ### b. iOS

 Launch a command line script first to choose the target environment (an error will appear but no worries...)
+- `agora/generateSandboxIpa.sh`, to have a build that targets Sandbox environment
 - `agora/generateDevIpa.sh`, to have a build that targets Dev environment
 - `agora/generateReleaseIpa.sh`, to have a build that targets Prod environment
 - On `Xcode`, choose the scheme (middle top of the screen) that matches chosen target